-Occu se Number: HEV0870 pational Completion Point: A Care Worker 1 - 150 Hours 01.0 Define the early childhood education profession.
+CTE S Standards and Benchmarks 01.0 Define the early childhood education profession.
 The student will be able to: 01.01 Identify early childhood education career opportunities.
-01.02 Compare roles and responsibilities of the child care center team members.
-01.03 Identify the important role child caregivers play in the development of each child in care.
-01.04 Identify the need for quality child care and the benefits to children, families and communities.
-01.05 Discuss the evolution of the child care industry.
-01.06 Define and demonstrate professional conduct (i.e.: appropriate dress, language, cell phone etiquette, social media presence, confidentiality, ethical responsibility, etc.) as it relates to child care profession.
-02.0 Identify rules and regulations governing child care.
-The student will be able to: 02.01 Recognize the stakeholders in the child care profession (i.e.: ELC, licensing agencies, etc.).
-02.02 Identify the different types of child care facilities and licensing requirements.
-02.03 Identify the components of the Florida Statutes as they relate to areas of child care standards.
+01.02 Compare roles and responsibilities of the childcare center team members.
+01.03 Identify the important role childcare givers play in the development of each child in care.
+01.04 Identify the need for quality childcare and the benefits to children, families and communities.
+01.05 Discuss the evolution of the childcare industry.
+01.06 Define and demonstrate professional conduct (i.e., appropriate dress, language, cell phone etiquette, social media presence, confidentiality, ethical responsibility, etc.) as it relates to childcare profession.
+02.0 Identify rules and regulations governing childcare.
+The student will be able to: 02.01 Recognize the stakeholders in the childcare profession (i.e., ELC, licensing agencies, etc.).
+02.02 Identify the different types of childcare facilities and licensing requirements.
+02.03 Identify the components of the Florida Statutes as they relate to areas of childcare standards.
 02.04 Identify local and state licensing agencies and their responsibilities.
-02.05 Identify local and state fire, safety, sanitation and health regulations.
-02.06 Identify minimum state standards for screening owners, operators, staff, and volunteers of child care centers.
-02.07 Identify and discuss current child care issues and proposed laws and ordinances that govern state and local licensing and inspection of child care facilities.
-02.08 Identify information concerning child discipline in State Rule 65C-22.001-008.
-02.09 Identify methods of compliance with rules and regulations governing child caregivers.
+02.05 Identify local and state fire, safety, sanitation, and health regulations.
+02.06 Identify minimum state standards for screening owners, operators, staff, and volunteers of childcare centers.
+02.07 Identify and discuss current childcare issues and proposed laws and ordinances that govern state and local licensing and inspection of childcare facilities.
+02.08 Identify information concerning child discipline in State Rule 65C-22.001-008, F.A.C.
+02.09 Identify methods of compliance with rules and regulations governing childcare givers.